0Taner/weather/README.md

 # Weather App

-In this repository, the user can access weather data of any location he wants
+In this repository, the user can access weather data of any location  wants

 ## Features